Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Parameter Estimation

-As per paper, the parameter $k$ was estimated to be 0.74 for an $s$ value of 0.22 m and 0.90 for an $s$ value of 1.5 m.
+As per Section 2.2 of the associated research paper, the parameter $k$ was estimated to be 0.74 for an $s$ value of 0.22 m and 0.90 for an $s$ value of 1.5 m.
 The COMSOL models used by the authors are attached and named **rod_1.5_he_k.mph** and **vrod_1.5_two_sphere_k.mph**.

 ![image](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation/assets/96079504/9b753fc9-b4f2-4824-9f7d-8f5deddb6e3a)

 ### Results

 The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of 1.39 ± 0.12%, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
-The complete results obtained as well as the input parameters of the measurement circuits simulated in ATP are in spreadsheet
+The complete results obtained as well as the input parameters of the measurement circuits simulated in ATP are in spreadsheet **validação_reduce_scale_081123.xlsx**.
-**validação_reduce_scale_081123.xlsx**.

 ### Table of Results